ChristopherNugent/AutoOrg/README.md

 # Usage
 `python3 file-organizer.py [-o] pattern`
-+ pattern is recognized in filenames in ~/Documents
++ pattern is recognized in filenames in ~/Documents.
+The matched segment is used as the destination folder.
 + -o enables overwriting in the destination folder.